-In addressing the strategic incentives of classroom grading schemes, this paper spans three distinct literatures: experimental economics, microeconomic theory, and the economics of education.
+In addressing the strategic incentives of classroom grading mechanisms, this paper spans three distinct literatures: experimental economics, microeconomic theory, and the economics of education.
 In the realm of experimental economics, it owes a debt to many prior experimental tests of contests and auctions.
 My model has roots in a long theoretical literature on contests.
-Notably, Becker and Rosen (1992), who modify the tournament structure of Lazear and Rosen (1981) to generate predictions for student effort under relative or absolute grading schemes.
+Notably, Becker and Rosen (1992), who modify the tournament structure of Lazear and Rosen (1981) to generate predictions for student effort under relative or absolute grading mechanisms.
 By modeling and collecting data in a classroom setting, my paper contributes to a literature on classroom performance that has been explored in the economics of education.

 Experiments testing effort exertion in different laboratory settings date back to Bull, Schotter and Weigelt (1987), who test bidding in laboratory rank-order tournaments.
 They find that bidders approach equilibrium after several rounds of learning.
-Equilibrium behavior in laboratory all-pay auctions is more elusive with the majority of studies demonstrating overbidding (Potters, de Vries, and van Winden, 1998; Davis and Reilly, 1998; Gneezy and Smorodinsky, 2006; Barut, Kovenock, and Noussair, 2002).
+Equilibrium behavior in laboratory all-pay auctions is more elusive with the majority of studies demonstrating overbidding (Potters, de Vries, and van Winden, 1998; Davis and Reilly, 1998; Gneezy and players, 70% "B" players, and 10% "C" players.
+"A" players are rewarded, and "C" players are eliminated.
+Smorodinsky, 2006; Barut, Kovenock, and Noussair, 2002).
 Müeller and Schotter (2010) and Noussair and Silver (2006) confirm the overbidding result, but also uncover heterogeneous effects for different types of bidders.
 For an exhaustive survey of the experimental literature on contests and auctions, refer to Dechenaux, Kovenock, and Sheremeta (2012).